Understanding plasticity in neural networks: Related Work

 \section{Related Work}

-\textbf{Trainability:} the problem of finding suitable initializations for neural networks to enable training has a long history \citep{glorot2010understanding, he2015delving, sutskever2013importance}.
-Without careful initialization and architecture design, it is common to run into the issue that gradients will either explode or vanish as the depth of the network grows \citep{yang2017mean}.
+\textbf{Trainability:} the problem of finding trainable neural network initializations is well-studied \citep{glorot2010understanding, he2015delving, sutskever2013importance}.
+Without careful initialization and architecture design, vanishing and exploding gradients may arise \citep{yang2017mean}.
 ResNets \citep{he2016deep} in particular are known to resolve many of these pathologies by biasing each layer's mapping towards the identity function, leading to better-behaved gradients \citep{balduzzi2017shattered}.
-Mean-field analysis \citep{yang2017mean, schoenholz2017deep, yang2018a}, information propagation \citep{poole2016exponential}, and deep kernel shaping \citep{zhang2021deep, martens2021rapid} have all been applied to study trainability in neural networks.
+Mean-field analysis \citep{yang2017mean, schoenholz2017deep, yang2018a}, information propagation \citep{poole2016exponential}, and deep kernel shaping \citep{zhang2021deep, martens2021rapid} have all been applied to study trainability in neural networks, and to characterize the role of residual connections.
 A wealth of prior work additionally studies the role of loss landscape smoothness in generalization and performance \citep{li2018visualizing, shibani2018how, ghorbani2019investigation, park2022how}.
 Other works highlight the chaotic behaviour of early training periods \citep{Jastrzebski2020The}, in particular the `edge of stability' phenomenon \citep{cohen2021gradient} and the `catapault mechanism' \citep{lewkowycz2020large}, and relate closely to the observations grounding `linear mode connectivity' \citep{frankle2020linear} to explain generalization and trainability in deep neural networks; however, these approaches all focus on supervised learning with a stationary objective.